 — Most meters have a two hour or three hour limit.

 — Street parking in residential areas that are close to Bridgeway and Caledonia St. businesses is very limited, with visitor parking prohibited or limited to two hours.
 Check signs carefully, because these rules are enforced and th4e tickets are expensive.

 — Let’s mention that again for emphasis: the parking rules are enforced.
 Ignoring a No Parking sign, stretching a time limit or having an expired meter are all likely to produce a $35+ ticket.

 City parking lots are clustered downtown near the Sausalito Ferry pier, and close to most visitor destinations.
 See opening section on this page, and check out the video above for a great tutorial on how to use the parking machines.

-— Lot #5 does not have the new parking machines, and is the de facto Marin Theatre parking lot, and is located at the intersection of Locust and Bridgeway about 5 blocks north of the Ferry.
+— Lot #5 does not have the new parking machines, and is located at the intersection of Locust and Bridgeway about 5 blocks north of the Ferry.
 If you are trying to go to Sushi Ran or other Caledonia St. restaurants and the street parking is full, this lot is very convenient.
-Parking here is FREE for 3 hours between Noon and 2:00 AM.
+Parking here is FREE for 3 hours between 6:00 AM and 2:00 AM.
 Just don’t stay longer than 3 hours because they do check the lot.
 Long term parking is not available in this lot.